excaliburjs/Excalibur/README.md

 # Questions

-Ask us anything in the [Excalibur.js mailing list](https://groups.google.com/forum/#!forum/excaliburjs).
+Ask us anything in the [Excalibur.js forum](https://groups.google.com/forum/#!forum/excaliburjs).
-If you find a bug, report it on the [GitHub issues page](https://github.com/excaliburjs/Excalibur/issues).
+If you find a bug, report it on the [GitHub issues page](https://github.com/excaliburjs/Excalibur/issues) (please review our [guidelines for reporting bugs](https://github.com/excaliburjs/Excalibur/blob/master/.github/CONTRIBUTING.md#reporting-bugs)).
 You can also follow us on Twitter [@excaliburjs](http://twitter.com/excaliburjs) for updates or [read the blog](http://blog.excaliburjs.com).

 # Samples